espanso/espanso/docs/src/ch04-02-recipes-and-cookbook.md

 #### Benchmark script: analysing results
 The JSON output is more useful for statistical analysis.
 The hyperfine repository has [scripts for this purpose](https://github.com/sharkdp/hyperfine/tree/master/scripts).

+## Offline export/import

+Espanso can export its configuration as a base64 payload for air-gapped transfer using `espanso export` and restore it with `espanso import`.

+The `--convert-lb` flag is optional and only converts line breaks to LF for YAML files (`.yml`/`.yaml`) during import.